 - Skip the hassle of manual work.
 You don’t have to send out manual invoices, bill credit card, or cash checks.

 - Improve your customer retention.
-Because customer don’t have to make a seperate buying decision each month, the likelihood of them staying with you longer goes up.
+Because customers don’t have to make a separate buying decision each month, the likelihood of them staying with you longer goes up.

 - Reduce missing or late payments.
 Since the system is automated, there’s nothing for you or your customers to remember.

-- Have less conversations.
-Not having to bug your customers month in and month about payments, reduces the number of awkward interactions you have to have with them.
+- Have fewer conversations.
+Not having to bug your customers month in and month about payments reduces the number of awkward interactions you have to have with them.

 You don’t have to be an online subscription-based business to take advantage of this valuable income stream.
-There are plenty of product-based business that make recurring payments work for them.
+There are plenty of product-based businesses that make recurring payments work for them.